Cost of Living in South Africa

 Largely as a result of its weakness against the US Dollar and the Euro, consumers who live in South Africa often have to contend with price increases for petrol, electricity, food and other essential items.

 Salaries don't stretch as far for expats who earn in the local currency.
-According to Mercer's Cost of Living report for 2015, the cost of living in Johannesburg or Cape Town is still far lower than major international destinations like New York, London and Tokyo.
+According to Mercer's Cost of Living report for 2015, the cost of living in Johannesburg (191) and Cape Town (200) is still far lower than major international destinations like New York, London and Tokyo.

 As is usually the case, the cost of living in South African cities is higher than in rural towns, and most expats either move to Cape Town or Johannesburg.

 Cost of accommodation in South Africa

 There's an abundance of accommodation options in South Africa, and it shouldn’t take long for expats to find a home that suits their budget and lifestyle.

 Expats moving to Johannesburg will get more space for their money but a less spacious apartment or house in Cape Town may be within short distance of the beach, vineyards or the mountain.

 Given the weakness of the Rand, buying a property in South Africa is an attractive proposition for many expats, especially in upmarket areas like Cape Town’s Atlantic Seaboard.

 Cost of food in South Africa

 Thanks to ever-increasing prices, groceries in South Africa will dominate a large chunk of an expat family’s budget alongside accommodation, transport and education.

 Most families on a budget prefer to buy groceries from supermarkets that stock a wide variety of local produce and imported goods, like Pick ‘n Pay or Checkers.
 South African brands are usually cheaper than imported goods and many of them are good quality.